hamilton-mike/friendly-system/README.md

 ### Description

 Thank you for visiting my portfolio.
 My name is Michael and I'm a Full Stack Developer.
 Here you view my most recent projects, resume, and cover letter.
 If you have any questions please fill out the form to contact me.
-Enjoy viewing my website https://shield-commander.netlify.app
+Enjoy viewing my website.

 ### Stack